t-anil-kumar/pyhtgen/README.txt

 - on Windows, double-click on install.bat, or type "setup.py install" in a CMD window.
-- on other systems, type "python setup.py install" in a shell.
+- on other systems, type "cd pyhtgen ; python setup.py install" in a shell.

 -------------------------------------------------------------------------------